Ale-001/N8N-Project/Guide/ENG/guide.md

 1. Visit the official site: [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/)
 2. Click on **Download for Windows (Windows 11)**
 3. Run the downloaded `.exe` installer.
-4. Follow the installation steps and **restart your computer** if prompted.
+4. Follow the installation steps and **restart your computer** if prompted.(check: Use WSL 2 instead od Hyper-V)
 5. Launch Docker Desktop and make sure it is **running** (whale icon in the system tray).

 ---